szilagyiabo/angular-workshop/README.md

 Cool our service is now do what she do best.

 Now we have to update our *weather-box.component.ts* too, to handle this service call.
-If we want to use an Observer, we have to subscribe on it.
+If we want to use an Observable, we have to subscribe on it.
 It's not too complicated, just call its *subscribe()* function.
 So our component will be look like this:
 ```ts
 import { OpenWeatherApiService } from '../open-weather-api.service';
 import { Component, OnInit } from '@angular/core';